Nigel’s Baby Club Diaries

 Playing with Socks

 In episode 4 of The Baby Club we were playing with Socks.
-Find out how this can help your baby learn and find out which nursery rhymes can help you.
+All you have to do is head to the sock drawer then you can join in and find out how they can help your baby learn and find out which nursery rhymes can help you.

 The Baby Club – Episode 9